dd00697/portfolio-website/README.md

-# Daniel Davis — portfolio
+# My portfolio

-A static portfolio built with Astro.
-It includes Daniel’s experience and education, the Lava-Prune MSc dissertation, and university projects covering video action recognition, statistical speech recognition, and vehicle re-identification.
+This is my static portfolio, built with Astro.
+It covers my experience and education, my Lava-Prune MSc dissertation, and university projects involving video action recognition, statistical speech recognition, and vehicle re-identification.

 ## Run locally